Anders-Holst/sgt-puzzles-aho-extensions/README.md

 sgt-puzzles-aho-extensions
 ==========================

-### Anders Holst' extensions to Simon Tatham's puzzle collection
+### Anders Holst's extensions to Simon Tatham's puzzle collection

 This package contains a number of puzzles I have written for [Simon Tatham's Portable Puzzle Collection](http://www.chiark.greenend.org.uk/~sgtatham/puzzles/) but which have not made it into the official package.
 Nevertheless, they are fully playable and complete.